-Each year we offer two Archaeological Field Schools, one offered by Dr. David Brauner, and one by Dr. Loren Davis.
-We are happy to say that we now offer an ethnographic field school directed by Dr. Sarah Cunningham.
+Each year we offer an Archaeological Field School with Dr. Loren Davis as well as an ethnographic field school directed by Dr. Sarah Cunningham.

 Anthropology Ethnographic Field School

 On a bi-annual basis, the Ethnographic Field School is offered to both undergraduate and graduate students.
 Over the course of two full weeks, the students learn about and put into practice ethnographic methods.
 Housed with local families, students will get to know a community culture that is not their own.
 As they practice the participant observation and interviewing skills they learn about, each student chooses and pursues a topic relevant to rural people and places.